What is special about this course?

 Psychology: Individual Behaviour (Higher)

 Psychology: Social Behaviour (Higher)

-The course is run as an Evening Class at Orkney College on Mondays from 6.30 to 9.00pm.
+This course is run as an Evening Class at Orkney College from (currently on a Monday) from 6.00pm to 8.45pm.

 If you are studying a full time Further Education course (NCs, NQs etc.) the College claims your fees from the Scottish Funding Council for students who are under 18 on the first day of the course.
 Students over the age of 18 on the first day of the course have to apply to Orkney Islands Council (OIC) for a tuition fees bursary.